Emogibam/Emogibam/README.md

-# 👋 Hi, I'm Emogibam!
+# 👋 Hi, I'm Emmanuel Ogidan!

 ### 🚀 About Me
-I'm a passionate software developer with a keen interest in web development, data science, and open source projects.
-I love learning new technologies and improving my skills through hands-on projects.
+Experienced Developer with a proven track record in the development and maintenance of applications.
+Actively engages in the complete Software Development Life Cycle (SDLC), from requirements gathering to deployment and maintenance.
+Adept at writing, testing, and debugging code to ensure optimal performance, and collaborating with cross-functional teams to drive project success.
+Skilled in technical documentation management, code reviews, and maintaining code repositories with a focus on version control.

 ### 💼 Technical Skills
 - **Languages**: Python, JavaScript, Java, C#, GO